todayisfineforme/Employee.Management.System/README.md

   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department

-## Commit Early and Often

-One of the most important skills to master as a web developer is version control.
-Building the habit of committing via Git is important for two reasons:

-* Your commit history is a signal to employers that you are actively working on projects and learning new skills.

-* Your commit history allows you to revert your codebase in the event that you need to return to a previous state.

-Follow these guidelines for committing: